daplab/documentation/docs/https-ha.md

 This is a fairly easy technique to achieve high availability on an IP address.

-We used the defacto keepalived service for that purpose.
+We used the defacto [keepalived](http://keepalived.org/) service for that purpose.

-# DNS Failover

-So far the DNS failover is done by an external service.
-Two small VPS instances with a proper open-source GSLB service is an option that will be explore shortly

 # Deployment of a new endpoint

-In order to deploy new enpoints, we rely on Ansible to push the new Pound config as well as add the new dns entry in the zone.
+In order to deploy new endpoints, we rely on Ansible to push the new nginx config as well as add the new dns entry in the zone.

-TODO: Pound config reload?

 # Area of improvements

-* With one router, it's better to configure a floating IP since the router can usually forward the NAT'ed traffic to one ip.
-With two routers, each of the router could forward to one SSL termination.
-With that, no floating IP, no router SPoF, and the ability to scale out the incoming load in adding SSL terminations.
 * IP source logging at the destination endpoint.
 As of today, the destination endpoint sees only the SSL termination ip address, which might be a bit embarrassing to compute the access of unique ips :)